scranton/scranton.github.io/_posts/2019-04-07-ingress_and_beyond.md

 [Kubernetes Ingress Control using Gloo](https://scott.cranton.com/kubernetes-ingress-controlling-with-gloo.html).

 You may have also noticed the call to `$(glooctl proxy url --name ingress-proxy)` in the curl command.
-This is needed when you're running in a local environment like minikube, and you need to get the host IP and port of the Gloo proxy server.
-When deployed to a Cloud Provider like Google or AWS, then those environments would associate a static IP and allow port 80 (or port 443 for HTTPS) to be used, and that static IP would be registered with a DNS server, i.e., when Gloo is deployed to a cloud-managed Kubernetes you could do `curl http://gloo.example.com/users/1`.
+This is needed when you're running in a local environment like minikube and you need to get the host IP and port of the Gloo proxy server.
+When Gloo is deployed to a Cloud Provider like Google or AWS, then those environments would associate a static IP and allow port 80 (or port 443 for HTTPS) to be used, and that static IP would be registered with a DNS server, i.e., when Gloo is deployed to a cloud-managed Kubernetes you could do `curl http://gloo.example.com/users/1`.